Devotional for Wednesday October 15th

 Our theme for this month: “Living a life of love”

-Our thought for today: “It’s time to fly”
+Our thought for today: “We need to hear God”

 God Bless,